- The Counseling Center

 - laboratory tests that are performed off campus

-Students enrolled in the Gallagher Koster program are covered for emergency services outside the Amherst area.
-The policy year terminates at 12:01 a.m. on Aug.
+Students enrolled in the Gallagher insurance program are covered for emergency services outside the Amherst area while in the U.S. The policy year terminates at 12:01 a.m. on Aug.
 15 each year, or at the end of the period through which the premiums are paid, whichever is earlier.

 The Keefe Health Center staff is committed to maintaining the confidentiality of student medical information.
 Such information will not be released without consent of the student unless required by law or other special circumstances, which are outlined in the Health Center privacy practices policy.
 If a student has not reached 18 years of age, the parent(s) will be asked to give permission for certain procedures or hospitalization.

-The Keefe Health Center provides pre-participation examinations for all athletes, as well as medical care for athletic injuries.
-In addition, athletic trainers and physicians with training and experience in sports medicine are available to care for student athletes at the college’s athletic facilities.
-Health Center staff and training room staff have a close working relationship to ensure coordinated and comprehensive care of student athletes.
+The Keefe Health Center provides pre-participation medical clearances for all varsity athletes, as well as medical care for athletic injuries.
+In addition, athletic trainers and physicians with training and experience in sports medicine are available to care for student athletes at the College’s athletic facilities.
+Health Center staff and training-room staff have a close working relationship to ensure coordinated and comprehensive care of student athletes.